 GERD or gastroesophageal reflux disease, affects approximately one-third of the population in the U.S. at least once per month.
 Ten percent of adults experience GERD symptoms daily or weekly.
 Typically after a meal, acid from the stomach moves up into the esophagus and irritates the inside lining of esophageal tissue, creating the sensation of heartburn.
 Over time, the stomach acid can damage the lining of the esophagus to the extent where the cells become pre-cancerous, a condition called Barrett’s Esophagus.
 Other side effects of GERD symptoms include tooth enamel decay, gingivitis, halitosis, coughing, wheezing and asthma.
-Many patients often have a hiatal hernia in addition to GERD.
-Heartburn and reflux can be extremely troubling for patients and some people feel as though they are having a heart attack.
+Many people often have a hiatal hernia in addition to GERD.
+Heartburn and reflux can be extremely troubling because they can feel as though they are having a heart attack.

 The Concerns about Proton Pump Inhibitors